stowage/km-5-pult/README.md

 I wrote this program in 2005.
 It allows to control KM-5 heat-meter using RS232 interface, you can also connect it thru RS232-USB converter.
-I never worked for TBN company, I just used damaged KM-5 devices and performed reverse engeneering.
+I never worked for TBN company, I just used damaged KM-5 devices to develop software for service company startup and performed reverse engeneering.

 this program simulates AP-5 and can control real KM-5 heat-meter.
 With this program you can also access internal KM-5 database in order to get reports for